Vanilla-OS/handbook/_posts/2023-01-24-install-openrgb.md

 ### Prerequisites

-- AppImage Support: If you enabled AppImage in the "First Setup" when installing Vanilla OS, you won't have to do anything.
-If you didn't enable AppImage, run this command:-
+- AppImage Support: If you have enabled AppImage in the "First Setup" when installing Vanilla OS, this step isn't necessary.
+Or else, run this command:-

 ```bash
 sudo abroot exec apt install libfuse2